The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Why These Keto Trail Mix Recipes Work

-Portion-controlled by design: Each ¼-cup serving is calorie-dense but carb-light — a structure that may support steady energy levels through long meetings, road trips, or hikes without the crash that follows a sugary snack.
+Portion-controlled by design: Each quarter-cup serving is calorie-dense but carb-light, a structure that may support steady energy levels through long meetings, road trips, or hikes without the crash that follows a sugary snack.

-Made in 10 minutes, stores for weeks: A dry skillet or a quick low oven toast is all the cooking required, and the finished mix keeps for 3–4 weeks in an airtight jar.
+Made in 10 minutes, stores for weeks: A dry skillet or a quick low oven toast is all the cooking required, and the finished mix keeps for 3 to 4 weeks in an airtight jar.

 Store-Bought Trail Mix vs. Homemade Keto Trail Mix

 The nutrition gap between a typical grocery-store trail mix and a homemade keto version is wider than most people realize.
-Here’s a side-by-side look at a ¼-cup serving:
+Here is a side-by-side look at a quarter-cup serving.

 Recipe 1: Salty Cinnamon Pecan Keto Trail Mix